CustomWalletMaker/cwm/README.md

 1. **Client-Side Key Generation**: Using a secure cryptographic library, the app generates a **Solana key pair** directly in your browser.
 2. **Instant Wallet Address Display**: The public address is displayed immediately for user convenience.
-3. **Download & Save**: Users can securely copy or download their generated key pairs.
+3. **Copy & Save**: Users can securely copy their generated key pairs.

 ## 🚀 Features